schollz/_core/docs/content/questions/battery-pack.md

 +++
-title = 'What is the residue in the battery holder?' date = 2024-02-01T12:33:06-08:00 weight = 51
+title = 'What is in the battery holder?' date = 2024-02-01T12:33:06-08:00 weight = 51
 +++